micahwoods/atcweb3/content/post/a-non-comprehensive-list-of-awesome-things-other-people-did-in-turfgrass-this-year/index.md

 tags:
 - roundup
 - awesome
-title: "A non-comprehensive list of awesome turfgrass things other people did this year (2017)"
+title: "A non-comprehensive list of awesome turfgrass things other people did in 2017"

 authors: [admin]
 image: